USS Richey: World War II North Atlantic operations

 Following shakedown off Bermuda USS Richey (DE-385) commenced convoy escort duty in the Atlantic.
 From January to July 1944, she escorted convoys from New York and Norfolk, Virginia, to Casablanca, Morocco; Oran, Algeria; and Bizerte, Tunisia.
 From September to October, she guarded convoys from New York to Belfast and Londonderry, Northern Ireland.
 From January 1945 to late May she escorted convoys between the United States, France, and Great Britain.
 That April, Richey rescued 32 men from two tankers that had collided and caught fire, SS Nasbulk and SS St. Mihiel.

 Transferred to the North Pacific Theatre

 Following arrival in New York in May and overhaul, she proceeded via Cuba and the Panama Canal to the Pacific where she reported in July to the North Pacific Fleet at Adak, Alaska.
 In September she occupied the Japanese naval base at Ominato, northern Honshū, Japan.
 After a return to Adak, she sailed via Okinawa to Taku, China to assist the occupation forces.

 Post-War decommissioning

 In March 1950 she entered the Atlantic Reserve Fleet.
 Loaned to the U.S. Coast Guard 1 April 1952, she was subsequently returned and entered the Pacific Reserve Fleet in June 1954, where she remained until struck from the Navy list 30 June 1968, and sunk as a target.
+During her Coast Guard service she was recommissioned as USCGC Richey (WDE-385) and assigned to ocean station duty, performing weather observation, search and rescue, and navigational assistance for transoceanic aircraft on 21-day patrol rotations in the North Atlantic.
+Navy destroyer escorts loaned to the Coast Guard during this period served as a cost-effective means of maintaining the international ocean station commitments established by the International Civil Aviation Organization in 1947.